openziti/ziti-doc/docfx_project/articles/zitification/ssh/zitifying-ssh.md

 (keeping the focus to start on client-side compromise - maybe a PS at the end that says “btw, we can do the same for sshd - ziti don’t care if client or server - just a big ole friendly mesh of secure goodness”

-SPELL OUT IDENTITIES ARE USED - highlight that... not hostname as shown

-xxxxxxxxxxxx How can a zitified app prevent "expand"?
-WHAT IS ZERO TRUST AT ALL

-“Why VPNs Suck” would be a good article.
-Stuff like “pre-shared keys”, vulnerability to “expand/destroy”….